Legislative Agenda

 Social Security COLA Fairness

-According to TSCL’s research, Social Security benefits have lost 30 percent of their purchasing power since 2000 due in large part to inadequate COLAs and rising health care costs.
+According to TSCL’s research, Social Security benefits have lost 20 percent of their purchasing power since 2010 due in large part to inadequate COLAs and rising health care costs.
 To address this growing issue, TSCL urges Congress to adopt legislation that would base the COLA on an inflation index specifically for seniors, like the Consumer Price Index for the Elderly (CPI-E).

 TSCL has endorsed the CPI-E Act, the Guaranteed 3% COLA Act, the Seniors’ Security Act, and several other bills that would better protect the purchasing power of Social Security benefits.
-TSCL also supports legislation that would give beneficiaries a modest boost in benefits to help compensate for years of excessively low COLAs.
+TSCL also supports legislation that would give beneficiaries a modest benefit boost to help compensate for years of excessively low COLAs.

 Prevent Social Security COLA Cuts